swt30/thesis/chapters/01-introduction/01-introduction.md

 I will discuss this approach more in @sec:watery-planet-interiors.

 ![
+  This is an example of a ternary diagram.
-  This ternary diagram shows the range of possible compositions allowed by the mass and radius of the super-Earth 55 Cancri e.
+  It shows the link between the modelled radius of an exoplanet (Kepler-11e) and its composition, represented here by the three sides of the triangle.
-  For this model composed of Fe, C, and MgSiO$_3$, the \textcolor{red}{red} and \textcolor{blue}{blue} regions show the constraints from the \textcolor{red}{visible} and \textcolor{blue}{gray} radii respectively.
-  The blue region is a subset of the red.
+  The triangle's sides correspond to three mass fractions: an Earth-like nucleus, a water layer, and a H-He atmosphere.
+  The black stripes show the constraint placed by the mass of the planet.
-  Ternary diagrams like this are useful when three numbers, like these mass fractions, sum to one. --- *From @Madhusudhan2012a*
+  Ternary diagrams like this are useful when three numbers, like these mass fractions, sum to one.
-](sample-ternary-diagram){#fig:ternary-diagram}
+  --- *From @Valencia2013*
+](ternary-diagram-valencia){#fig:ternary-diagram}

 In addition to 1D models, numerical simulations of processes like convection may also be useful for understanding the interiors of planets.
 Here, there are very strong links with the geological sciences.